The Big Ones I World War I, I Wars of Independence

 The former USSR State Security Committee (commonly known as Cheka) building is open for visitors.
 Here chekists imprisoned, interrogated and murdered Latvian citizens who were considered opponents by the occupation regime.
 There is also an exhibit from the Latvian Occupation Museum on the activities of Cheka in Latvia.
 Guided tours of the prison cells, corridors, basement and courtyard are available.
 The house was built in 1911 and it is one of the most beautiful buildings in Riga.
 Called the ‘Corner House’ by the people, it was the scariest symbol of the Soviet occupation regime in Latvia, and also one of the pillars of power of the USSR.
 Cheka operated from the Corner House during the occupation from 1940 to 1941 and then again from 1945 to 1991.
 Tens of thousands of Latvians were affected by direct political persecution.
 The fight against enemies of Soviet rule continued also after World War II.
 Cheka’s approach towards its operation slightly changed after Stalin’s death.
 Physical torture was replaced by psychological terror.
 The majority of Cheka agents were Latvians (52%).
 Russians were the second largest group – 23.7%.
 60.3% of the agents were not members of the Communist Party.
 26.9% of the agents had higher education.
 The system was designed in a way to involve local people and thus have greater control over the society.
 Staff documents and service records are located in Russia.
 And these materials have not been made available to Latvian authorities and researchers.

-Memorial stone for the green partisans
+Memorial stone to the green partisans

-Iron bridge over Gauja in Valmiera
+Iron bridge over the Gauja River in Valmiera

-After the liberation of Riga, on May 22, 1919, parts of the Soviet Latvian army, without showing serious resistance, retreated along the entire front.
-On May 26, the Estonian National Army and the Northern Latvian Brigade led by Colonel Jorģs Zemitān occupied Valmiera.
-"The bigots blew up the railway bridge around six o'clock in the afternoon.
-At 7:50 both wooden bridges were also set on fire.
-This did not prevent Estonian troops from entering the city from the side of the Valmiera manor in the evening of the same day* [..]"
+After the liberation of Riga on May 22, 1919, parts of the Soviet Latvian army retreated along the entire front without offering any serious resistance.
+On May 26, the Estonian National Army and the Northern Latvian Brigade led by Colonel Jorgis Zemitāns occupied Valmiera.
+“The bigwigs blew up the railway bridge at around six o’clock in the afternoon.
+At 7:50 they also set fire to both wooden bridges.
+This did not prevent Estonian troops from entering the city from the Valmiera Manor in the evening of the same day* [..]”

 Today, the iron bridge is a favorite place for recreation and walking and a section of the "Green Railway" bicycle route.

-Memorial stele for the knights of the War Order of Lāčplēš
+Memorial stele to the Cavaliers of the Lāčplēsis War Order

-The memorial stele for the knights of the Lāčplēš War Order in Viļakas region was opened on November 11, 2017.
-The destinies of 28 Lāčplēš Knights of the Military Order are connected with the name of Viļakas county.
+A memorial stele for the cavaliers of the Lāčplēsis War Order in Viļaka municipality was unveiled on November 11, 2017.
+The fates of 28 cavaliers of the Lāčplēsis War Order are linked to the name of Viļaka municipality.

-The granite stele was created as part of the project "Remember Lāčplēšus" dedicated to the centenary of the Latvian state.
-Commemorative stelae of a uniform model will be installed throughout Latvia in honor of the soldiers who died in the Latvian Freedom Struggle.
-The initiator of the project is the Jaunsardze and Information Center.
+The granite stele was created as part of the project “Remember Lāčplēšis” dedicated to the centenary of the state of Latvia.
+In honor of the soldiers who fell in the Latvian War of Independence, memorial stele of a uniform model will be installed throughout Latvia.
+The initiator of the project is the Youth Guard and Information Center.

-Five knights of the Lāčplēš War Order, whose names are engraved on the memorial stele, lived in the territory of the present-day Viļakas district after the end of the Freedom Struggle:
+Five knights of the Lāčplēsis War Order, whose names are engraved on the memorial stele, lived in the territory of the present-day Viļaka district after the end of the War of Independence:

 Gulbene Railway Station